-Works Through All Stages of Sales Funnel
+Works in All Stages of the Sales Funnel

-Video addresses a larger spectrum of purchase journey you can make the most impact to drive sales conversions — from awareness and consideration to persuasion and sales (affiliate marketing).
+Video marketing addresses a larger spectrum of purchase journey you can make the most impact to drive sales conversions — from awareness and consideration to persuasion and sales (affiliate marketing).
 You can build a whole series of videos from start to finish.
 For example, a video series may include overview (prospects), getting started (new customer), troubleshooting tips (established customer), and best practices (retention).

 More so than the tight space you’re limited to with a banner ad, email copy, and print literature, you can really maximize your message in video in a matter of minutes.
 Another thing to note is that video can be measured.
 Have you ever wanted to see what resonated most with viewers?
 With video you can uncover that information by looking at the analytics, and spot where your spikes are and where views dropped off.
-With other methods of advertisement, it’s not as easy to see where your audience is truly engaged.
+With other methods of marketing and advertising, it’s not as easy to see where your audience is truly engaged.

 Works with Different Multi-Media Types